-As we traditionally light a remembrance candle on the anniversary of an immediate family member's death, the FJMC Shoah Yellow Candles™ project requests your community's participation in a new program to shed light on what the Holocaust means to us.
-The project honors the Six Million Jews who perished in the Holocaust through home and community observance.
+As we traditionally light a remembrance candle on the anniversary of an immediate family member's death, the FJMC Shoah Yellow Candles™ project requests your community's participation in the program to shed light on what the Holocaust means to us.
+The Yellow Candle project honors the Six Million Jews who perished in the Holocaust through home and community observance.
 The Yellow Candle project is intergenerational.
-In our communities we have children of survivors of the Holocaust known as second generation (2Gs); third generation (3Gs) the grandchildren of survivors; and now we have the fourth generation great-grandchildren (4Gs).
+In our communities, we have children of survivors of the Holocaust known as second-generation (2Gs), third-generation (3Gs), the grandchildren of survivors, and now we have the fourth-generation great-grandchildren (4Gs).
 Still, many victims never had known surviving family members.
 May each of the individual victim's memories be for a blessing.